-System performance depends on the hardware resources allocated to z/VM V6.1 and on the level of activity within each guest.
+System performance depends on the hardware resources allocated to z/VM and on the level of activity within each guest.
+For more information, see IBM: VM Performance Resources (www.ibm.com/vm/perf/).

-Additional information is available on the z/VM performance web page at www.ibm.com/eserver/zseries/zvm/perf/tips/.

 For assistance in understanding the performance implications for a particular situation, contact your IBM representative or your IBM Business Partner.